CloudLabs-MOC/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_09_Lab1_Ex04_Entity_Behavior.md

 You need to configure Microsoft Sentinel to perform Entity Behavior Analytics to discover anomalies and provide entity analytic pages.

->**Note:** An **[interactive lab simulation](https://mslabs.cloudguides.com/guides/SC-200%20Lab%20Simulation%20-%20Explore%20entity%20behavior%20analytics)** is available that allows you to click through this lab at your own pace.
-You may find slight differences between the interactive simulation and the hosted lab, but the core concepts and ideas being demonstrated are the same.

 >**Important:** The lab exercises for Learning Path #9 are in a **standalone** environment.
 If you exit the lab before completing it, you will be required to re-run the configurations again.

 ## Lab Objectives